muffpy/symbolic-differentiator/README.md

                                  (' (- (exponent exp) 1)))))
                (deriv  (base exp) var)))
 ```
 Like products and sums, the definition is written assuming `base`, `exponent`, `exponentiation?` and `make-exponentiation` are defined.
-The next step is to actually write them! (check dataRep.rkt :wink:)
+The next step is to actually write them! (check ![/dataRenp.rkt]dataRep.rkt :wink:)

 ## Infix notation